 Accommodation: Adequate space for accommodation of patients, students' teachings, clinical work by the postgraduate students, provision for separate sitting arrangement of faculty members, independent working space for the steno-typist, departmental record keeping room, stores, on-duty medical officers and teaching faculties, restroom during emergency service are available.
 Accommodation for labour room, labour room operation theatre, septic OT, nursing personnel's room as well as distribution of beds according to clinical units have been provided in one annex.
 (Provision for 100 beds.)

-Unit: Consists of four faculties and four M.S & two D.G.O PGT's.
+Unit: Consists of four faculties and Six M.S PGT's.

 - Routine Investigations of Urine & Blood